Search Results > Brochure

 Located in norther Italy, Venice is home to around 275,000 citizens.
 The Venice LdM campus is located near the center of the city.
 Throughout the city many Venetian coffee shops, cafes, markets and trattorie can be found.

-The typical semester course load at LdM is 15 to 16 credits (4-5 classes); the winter and summer session course load is 6 credits (2 classes).
-Students are required to work with their academic advisor or program director to select courses that will transfer back to UW-Stout.
+The typical semester course load at LdM is 15-16 credits (4-5 classes); the January and summer session course load is 3-6 credits (1-2 classes).
+Students are required to work with their academic adviser or program director to select courses that will transfer back to UW-Stout.

 Three Cities Program